Free-Radical/cortexONE-Docs/docs/cortex1/v1/modules/ui-clients.md

 - Provide a thin UX layer that sends user input into Cortex1 and renders outputs.
 - Keep all business logic in the shared pipeline and domain modules.

+Design note:
+- UI outputs (e.g., Obsidian markdown) are best treated as **materialized views** that can be regenerated.
+- Originals (emails/files/media) remain in their native stores; Cortex persists only derived state and references locally.

 Responsibilities:
 - Collect input (commands, prompts, selections) and call local API endpoints.
 - Render outputs (summaries, drafts, action items) returned by the pipeline.